2026 Speakers + Workshop Hosts

 -

 Howdy!
-My name is Matty Mellini and i'm a queer barista based out of Providence, RI.
+My name is Matty Mellini and I'm a queer barista based out of Providence, RI.
 I've been in specialty coffee for 4 years, and like many of us, fell in love with coffee initially through Latte Art!
-I've sinced honed the craft and have competed in a handful of local throwdowns, and have been accepted to Compete at the Latte Art World Championship Open at Coffee Fest 3x in 2024.
+I've since honed the craft and have competed in a handful of local throwdowns, and have been accepted to Compete at the Latte Art World Championship Open at Coffee Fest 3x in 2024.
 I love to share the knowledge I've acquired and the community that's been built in Specialty Coffee will always hold a great importance in my heart.

 Meg Tartasky